Somalia power struggle escalates over security minister's sacking

 "We urge Somali leaders to de-escalate the political confrontation surrounding this investigation and, in particular, avoid any actions that could lead to violence," said a statement issued Tuesday by the UN Assistance Mission in Somalia.

-Farmajo's mandate was extended by parliament in April, setting off deadly gun battles in the streets of Mogadishu.
+Farmajo's mandate was extended by parliament in April, setting off deadly gun battles in the streets of Mogadishu, with some rivals viewing it as a flagrant power grab.

 Roble was appointed to ease the political tensions and deliver elections, and a new timetable to a vote was cobbled together.